ItsDan1el/ItsDan1el_Pack/README.md

 5.This pack is made for Minecraft Java 1.16, using other version might make the texture buggy.

+6.This pack is a modified version of the Aeroteam's pack so credits to them.

 --------------------------------------------------------------------------------------
-Pack modified from Aeroteam's pack.